Europe Travel Guide: Top Cities, Routes, and Tips

 The second stop on the tour is the waterfall Gullfoss.
 Translated, this means “Golden Waterfall,” which is where the Golden Circle got its name.
 It is one of the most beautiful waterfalls in the country, and when the weather is nice, it is decorated with rainbows.

 This shifts by 2 centimetres every year.
-This is also the site of the oldest parliament on earth, where the Vikings held legislative assemblies as early as 930 AD.
+This is also the site of the world’s oldest parliament, where the Vikings held legislative assemblies as early as 930 AD.

 Finland

 Commissioned by the Swedish crown, Soumelinna Fortress was completed in 1772 and today offers a beautiful excursion destination where you can walk through ancient history.
-It is a UNESCO World Heritage Site and extends over seven islands covering an area of 80 hectares.
+It is a UNESCO World Heritage Site and spans seven islands, covering 80 hectares.

 Bulgaria